-This report is the Solvency and Financial Conditions report ("SFCR") of Balance Re for the reporting period ended December 31, 2021.
+This report is the Solvency and Financial Conditions Report ("SFCR") of Balance Re for the reporting period ended December 31, 2022.

 The Company is authorised to operate life reinsurance since August 2021.
 It provides a new reinsurance offering to the German market to support insurance companies in optimising their capital management.
-Balance Re has not underwritten new business yet as of end of 2021 (see section 3).
+Balance Re has not underwritten new business yet as of end of 2022 (see section 3).

-In 2021, Balance Re has been focused on setting up the infrastructure to operate business (see section 4) and prepare the introduction of its offer to the market.
-Since authorisation, the Company is actively contacting life insurance companies in Germany to present its offer.
+In 2022, Balance Re has continued developing the infrastructure to operate business (see sections A.4 and B) and introducing its offer to the market.

-Balance Re has assessed all material risks to which it is exposed (see section 5).
-At end 2021, counterparty risk on assets (cash at the bank) is the main driver of the company risk position.
+Balance Re has assessed all material risks to which it is exposed (see section C).
+At end of 2022, market risk is the main driver of the Company's risk position.
+Balance Re has diversified away its financial risks by significantly reducing its counterparty risk compared to end of 2021.
 The Company calculates its solvency capital requirement using the standard model of Solvency II.
-At end 2021, Balance Re's reported SCR is equal to the minimum set by the regulation, being €3.600.000.
+At end of 2022, Balance Re's reported SCR is equal to the minimum amount of €3.900.000 set by the regulation, while the SCR equals to €421.953.

-The company's balance sheet is essentially composed of cash (see section 6) which are not exposed to volatility.
-The ratio of the Company's own funds to its regulatory SCR was 138% as of 31 December 2021 (see section 7), indicating that capital resources were in excess of the minimum regulatory requirements.
+The Company's balance sheet is essentially composed of bonds of high quality and cash (see section D) and is little exposed to volatility of any risk driver.
+The ratio of the Company's own funds to its regulatory SCR was 125% as of 31 December 2022 (see section E), indicating that capital resources were in excess of the minimum regulatory requirements.